hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 ### Write-back caching

 Implementing a **write-back** caching policy is much more complex.
-In this model, the **cache becomes the system of record**, which means it is responsible for eventually writing data back to the database.
+In this model, the **the cache temporarily holds the authoritative version of the data**, it becomes the primary place where updates are stored.
+The database is updated only later, during a scheduled or triggered flush.

 This introduces several challenges: